surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 1.8.1 is the latest production release.

-Here's changes since then up to github commit 7e5975e1312af / Mar 19 2021
+Here's changes since then up to github commit  14733f030ce / Mar 24 2021

 * New Oscillators
-   * Modern, a low alias clean waveshape oscillator
+   * Modern, a low alias clean waveshape oscillator based on a collection of research on low alias waveform generation
+   * Alias, a very very digital oscillator which ignores all the research on low alias waveform generation, and gives bit-ty joy
-   * String, a waveguide based feedback oscillator
+   * String, a waveguide based feedback oscillator to make strings, plucks, and plonks
    * Twist, an oscillator based on a eurorack multi-oscillator module

 * New Effects